 Things to Know Before Packing for Scandinavia in the Summer

-Before I dive into our Scandinavia summer packing list, there are four important things to know about traveling in Scandinavia during the summer:
+Before I dive into the rest of our Scandinavia summer packing list, there are four important things to know about traveling in Scandinavia during the summer:

 1. Things Are Expensive